jermspeaks/christmas-adventure/sections/section-533.md

 *This is revealing truth,* you thought. *Important truth, essential truth.*

-The Memory Keeper's light pulsed, and you felt the truth settling in.
+The Keepsake Keeper's light pulsed, and you felt the truth settling in.
 This perspective was revealing something important, something essential.

 *This truth is important,* you realized. *Essential.
 I need to use it.*